johndderry/tinytreeeditor/README.md

 Once you have built up your tree you can go back and make changes.

-  * Use the arrow keys and home to move the selected node ( highlighted ) to your desired position.
+  * Use the arrow, home and end keys or click with the mouse to move the selected node ( highlighted ) to your desired position.
+  * Or is F4 key to search for a node with search text.
   * Use the backslash to begin editing the node in order to change the main text and/or meaning text.
   * Use the delete and insert keys to cut from the tree or paste into the tree at the selected node using a paste buffer.

 Save the tree into a text file with the F2 key, and load that tree back with the F1 key.
-The file lists the nodes in an immediate descent fashion, and the semicolon acts again as the indicator of a sibling node to follow.
+The output file lists the nodes and meanings delimited by tab and newline characters, same as was entered.

 The editor tool can hold two trees in memory, but only one is being displayed.
 The second tree is treated a reference tree and is not